Total Distance: 42.5 km

 I set up camp, gathered some firewood, and made some ramen noodles for lunch.
 There were blackflies out on the site, but not many were biting thankfully.
 Just in case they got nasty later in the day, I set up the bug shelter as well.

-Little did I know that about the time that I was setting up camp shortly after 2 pm, my hometown of Peterborough was being ravaged.
+Little did I know that about the time that I was setting up camp shortly after 2 pm, my hometown of Peterborough, Ontario was being ravaged.
 The weather had been odd on the day thus far.
 Cloudy, sunny, windy, calm: it seemed I was getting a little of everything.
 In Southern Ontario, it was more than a little odd.
-A persistent May heatwave had created a weather phenomenon known as a derecho: an extended straight-line wind storm accompanied by severe thunderstorms.
+A persistent May heatwave had created a weather phenomenon known as a derecho: an extended straight-line wind storm accompanied by severe thunderstorms, tornados, and 190km/h winds.
 This particular one wreaked havoc from Sarnia to Quebec, resulting in 11 deaths and $875 million in damage.
 Later in the day, when I turned on my Zoleo device and checked my messages, there were a number of concerned inquiries from my wife.
 This led to a series of texts and I discovered that, luckily, everyone was fine and we only suffered a downed tree in the backyard that did not fall on anything or anyone.
 A few days later, after returning home and seeing the destruction from the storm, I thanked my lucky stars that I was not canoe tripping in the derecho's path.

-After 4 pm the sun came out in earnest.
+After 4 PM the sun came out in earnest.
 I went down to the beach to sit and hang out for a while.
-The first thing I noticed at the beach was the VERY fresh moose tracks that were just steps from my canoe.
+The first thing I noticed at the beach were the VERY fresh moose tracks that were just steps from my canoe.
 They were not there a couple of hours earlier when I arrived.
 How did I not see or hear a massive mammal less than 50 meters away from me?
 Was it the same mama moose that I saw at the portage?

 The rest of the day and evening was lazing in the hammock, making a fantastic curry for dinner, more bush cocktails, popcorn by the fire, and a pretty sunset on a lake that I had to myself.
 What more could a canoe tripper ask for?